-We welcome the citizens of Derry-Londonderry, Northern Ireland as they honor the legacy of peacemaking and peacemakers in establishing their community as an International City of Peace.
+We welcome the citizens of Derry-Londonderry & Strabane District, in Northern Ireland, as they honour the legacy of peace-making and peacemakers in establishing their community as an International City of Peace.
 The association of International Cities of Peace celebrates their history as well as their present and future commitment to increasing the safety, prosperity and quality of life for all in their community.

-Many citizens of Derry-Londonderry, Londonderry County and the Strabane town in County Tyrone have contributed to establishing their common vision as an International City of Peace.
-We recognize the work of Rev. David Latimer, Minister at First Derry Presbyterian Church who has stepped forward as an official Liaisons between Derry-Londonderry and the association of International Cities of Peace.
+Numerous people have contributed to putting in place their common vision of Derry City and Strabane District as an International City of Peace.
+We recognise the work of David Latimer, Minister Emeritus of First Derry Presbyterian Church, who has stepped forward as an official liaison between Derry-Londonderry and International Cities of Peace.

 VISION STATEMENT